DJEyerman/Technical-Writing-Samples/README.md

     I then lead the effort to get the policy reviewed by the policy committee and get it approved by senior management.

+## Spurious Architectural Decision Record Template
+    An architectural decision record (ADR) is a document that describes a choice the team makes about a significant aspect of the software architecture they’re planning to build.
+Each ADR describes the architectural decision, its context, and its consequences.

 ## Spurious_CCBCharter.pdf
     A Change Control Board (CCB) Charter is a document that outlines the purpose, responsibilities, structure, and processes of a Change Control Board within an organization.
 The CCB is typically